AGAPE at Tower Hill 2024-2025 Guidelines

 • Please do not let your child run back and forth from the nursery to the gym.
 We do not want any collisions with another child or adult

-Graduation: Graduation for seniors will be held on May 17, 2025 at 11am.
-Seniors, juniors and a parent are required to attend a graduation informational meeting on: September 24, 2024 at 1:30pm.
+Seniors, juniors and a parent are required to attend a graduation informational meeting on: September 23, 2025 at 1:30pm.

 • In order for a student to participate in graduation, the student must participate in at least one (1) class during the current school year.
 Any class that meets for four consecutive weeks will fulfill this requirement.

-• If a student has not taken a class, participation in three (3) activities will also meet this requirement.
-Activities that will satisfy this requirement include: the science/art fair, talent show, musical concert or Agape field trips (each event would count as one activity).
+• If a student has not taken a class, participation in three (3) activities/fieldtrips will also meet this requirement.

-Inclement Weather: If we need to close due to bad weather, a decision will be made by 6 am.
+If we need to close due to bad weather, a decision will be made by 6 am.
 It will be posted on WMUR and our Facebook page.
 A text and newsletter will also be sent.
+You must opt in for text messages on your account profile to receive a text.
+You can do this by logging in to your parent account and editing the option in your profile.

-Website: Check out the website at www.agapeth.church.
-Please be sure to sign up for our newsletter.
+Check out the website at www.agapeth.church.
 All news and announcements are distributed through the newsletter.
-Website Features:

 • Sign up for text messages if desired